top of page

 Life and Landscapes in Ljubljana: Mar 2-8

 Exploring Lake Bled felt like stepping into a fairytale.
 A small island church rises from the middle of a turquoise alpine lake, surrounded by mountains and forests, while Bled Castle stands dramatically on a steep cliff above the water.
 From its terraces, the panoramic views are unforgettable.
 Back in Ljubljana, quieter moments brought new discoveries and a different path to the castle revealed peaceful neighborhoods and beautiful viewpoints.
-Returning to work also meant st
+Returning to work also meant ste

 kristineturko

-Mar 12
+Mar 8

 Pride, Purpose, and Finding Rhythm: Feb 23 - Mar 1